If you want a new job, act like you already have one.

 Cards reduce networking awkwardness

-What to include on your job seeker business card
+What information to include on your job seeker business card

 There are two kinds of job seeker business cards.